 Oakridge is a very small city located in the state of Oregon.
 With a population of 3,147 people and just one neighborhood, Oakridge is the 116th largest community in Oregon.

-Oakridge is a blue-collar town, with 39.30% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Oakridge is generally considered to be a blue-collar town.
+39.30% of the Oakridge workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Oakridge is a city of service providers, professionals, and transportation and shipping workers.
 There are especially a lot of people living in Oakridge who work in maintenance occupations (17.27%), farm management occupations (11.86%), and law enforcement and fire fighting (10.91%).

 Of important note, Oakridge is also a city of artists.
 Oakridge has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Oakridge’s character.